-Combined Therapy – Eugene, OR
+Combined Sleep Apnea Therapy – Eugene, OR

 Serve Your Needs

-What is Combined Therapy?
+What Is Combined Sleep Apnea Therapy?

 In combined therapy, we combine two of the most popular sleep apnea treatments together to ensure restful sleep occurs.
 This includes oral appliance therapy and a CPAP machine.
 While the oral appliance is keeping the airway more open and shifting the position of the jaw, the CPAP machine pushes a steady flow of oxygen into the nose, ensuring that the airway stays unblocked.
 Patients who receive combined therapy only need to wear the CPAP machine’s mask on their nose for this reason.

-Who Could Benefit from Combined Therapy?
+Who Can Benefit from Combined Sleep Apnea Therapy?